Lung nodule: Risk factors

 Air bronchograms is defined as a pattern of air-filled bronchi on a background of airless lung, and may be seen in both benign and malignant nodules, but certain patterns thereof may help in risk stratification.

 CT densitometry, measuring absolute attenuation on the Hounsfield scale, has low sensitivity and specificity and is not routinely employed, apart from helping to distinguish solid from ground glass lesions, and to confirm visible fatty areas or calcifications.

 Diagnosis

-A diagnostic workup can include a variety of scans and biopsies.
+A diagnostic workup can include a variety of scans, blood tests, and biopsies.

 Definition

 Nodular density is used to distinguish larger lung tumors, smaller infiltrates or masses with other accompanying characteristics.
 An often used formal radiological definition is the following: a single lesion in the lung completely surrounded by functional lung tissue with a diameter less than 3 cm and without associated pneumonia, atelectasis (lung collapse) or lymphadenopathies (swollen lymph nodes).

 CT scan

 For incidentally detected nodules on CT scan, Fleischner Society guidelines are given in table below.
 For multiple nodes, management is based on the most suspicious node.
 These guidelines do not apply in lung cancer screening, in patients with immunosuppression, or in patients with known primary cancer.

 More frequent CT scans than what is recommended has not been shown to improve outcomes but will increase radiation exposure and the unnecessary health care can be expected to make the patient anxious and uncertain.